AdvayParab/Zendesk_MCP_Server/Readme.md

 ### 3. Get Your Zendesk API Token
-1. Go to your Zendesk Admin Center
+1. Go to your Zendesk Admin Centre
 2. Navigate to Apps and integrations > Zendesk API
 3. Enable token access and generate a new API token
 4. Copy the token to your `.env` file